soundchaser128/stashapp-tag-importer/README.md

 # stashapp-tag-importer
 Creates tags and aliases, resolves tag conflicts, and updates tag titles and descriptions from Stashbox (StashDB) to your local Stash instance.
-It can be run periodically to perform a one-sided "sync" from Stashbox (StashDB) to your Stash instance.
+It can be run periodically to perform a one way sync to keep your Stash instance up to date with Stashbox (StashDB).

 ## Warning - Back Up Stash Instance Before Use
 * This script is **very** invasive and makes thousands of changes to your database.